 The hospital medicine fellowship program is a two-year fellowship.
-July 2019 marked the first year of our fellowship program, and we have had initial accreditation from the ACGME in April 2020.
+July 2019 marked the first year of our fellowship program, and we received initial accreditation from the ACGME in April 2020.
 The goal of our program is to train fellows to be expert clinicians in the care of hospitalized children and effective leaders in education, research and quality improvement.
 During their clinical experiences, fellows manage diverse patient presentations with clinical curriculum focusing on the medically-complex patient.
 Fellows will enhance their teaching skills with medical students, pediatric residents and med-peds residents.
-In addition to clinical experiences at Le Bonheur Children's Hospital, fellows will have clinical curriculum also includes rotations in palliative care and the intermediate care unit to gain experience caring for medically-complex and technology-dependent patients.
+In addition to clinical experiences at Le Bonheur Children's Hospital, fellows will have clinical rotations at Regional One Health for NICU and newborn care and at St Jude Children's Research Hospital.
+The clinical curriculum also includes rotations in palliative care and the intermediate care unit to gain experience caring for medically-complex and technology-dependent patients.
 All of our fellows will complete a mentored research project in their area of interest to contribute to the field of pediatric hospital medicine.

-Stephen Pishko, MD Assistant Professor of Pediatrics Residency: University of Tennessee Health Science Center
+Program Director Stephen Pishko, MD Assistant Professor of Pediatrics Residency: University of Tennessee Health Science Center

-Megan Bivins, MD Mary Katherine Hood, MD
+Megan Bivins, MD Harrison Luttrell, MD

-Jeffrey Winer, MD, MA, MSHS, FAAP Assistant Professor of Pediatrics Residency: Massachusetts General Hospital Fellowship: Children's National Health System, Washington DC
+Jeffrey Winer, MD, MA, MSHS, FAAP Associate Professor of Pediatrics

-April Smith, MSHA asmit359@uthsc.edu 901.287.5265
+Residency: Massachusetts General Hospital

+Fellowship: Children's National Health System, Washington D.C.

+Fellowship Coordinator Justin Scoggins jscoggi1@uthsc.edu 901.287.5265

-- Clinical Research: Predicting Clinical Escalation in Croup (Current Fellow Project); Bronchopulmonary Dysplasia Exacerbation Treatment: A randomized-controlled trial; Antibiotic Therapy in Neck Infections - Health Services Research: Burden of Serious Bacterial Infections in Young Febrile Infants; Measuring Variation in Care Between Hospitals - Quality Improvement: Reducing Admissions and CT Scans in Simple Febrile Seizures; Standardization of High-Flow Nasal Cannula Initiation and Weaning in Bronchiolitis; Improving the Diagnosis and Treatment of Dysphagia - Medical Education: Illness Scripts as Tool for Clinical Reasoning; Night Shift Curriculum; Interactive Teaching to Promote Medical Student Core Pediatric Knowledge - Advocacy: Mid-South Medical-Legal Partnership; Resident Experience with Adverse Childhood Events and Social Determinants of Health
+- Clinical Research: Predicting Clinical Escalation in Croup (Former Fellow Project); Antibiotic Therapy in Neck Infections - Health Services Research: Burden of Serious Bacterial Infections in Young Febrile Infants; Measuring Variation in Care Between Hospitals; Inpatient Recognition of Obesity in Pediatric Population (Fellow Project) - Quality Improvement: Standardization of High-Flow Nasal Cannula Initiation and Weaning in Bronchiolitis; Improving the Diagnosis and Treatment of Dysphagia; Better Antibiotic Selection in Children (BASIC); Improving Recognition and Management of Obesity in Pediatric Population - Medical Education: Illness Scripts as Tool for Clinical Reasoning; Night Shift Curriculum; Interactive Teaching to Promote Medical Student Core Pediatric Knowledge - Advocacy: Mid-South Medical-Legal Partnership; Resident Experience with Adverse Childhood Events and Social Determinants of Health